-The chronically out of school rate for schools and districts represents the percentage of students who are absent 10 percent or more of the instructional days for which they are enrolled in a specific school or district.
-For the state, the chronically out of school rate represents the percentage of students who are enrolled at least 45 instructional days and miss 10 percent or more of them.
+The Chronically Out of School rate for schools and districts represents the percentage of students who are absent 10 percent or more of the instructional days for which they are enrolled in a specific school or district.
+For business rules, suppression rules, and additional details, please see the Accountability Protocol for the appropriate school year.
+All Accountability Protocols are published here.